 Best time to go to the Hawaiian Islands with Kids

-The best time to go to the Hawaiian islands for kids will depend on which island you’ll be spending most of your time on and the activities you intend to do.
+The best time to go to the Hawaiian islands for kids will depend on which island you’ll spend most of your time on and the activities you intend to do.
 Each island is made up of different microclimates, meaning each island can experience variable weather patterns.

 Hawaii has two seasons: a dry season and a wet season.
 The drier months are in summer with average highs of 29-31ºC (June- September).
-Although summer seems like the best time to go to Hawaii, the climate is humid.
-July is also the busiest month with families visiting during the school break.
+Although summer seems the best time to go to Hawaii, the humid climate is.
+July is also the busiest month, with families visiting during the school break.

-The wetter months fall in winter, but also happen to be the busiest, with average highs of 26-28ºC (November- March).
-People tend to visit Hawaii more in the winter to escape the cold, making December the second busiest month of the year.
+The wetter months fall in winter and are the busiest, with average highs of 26-28ºC (November- March).
+People visit Hawaii more in the winter to escape the cold, making December the second busiest month.
 Winter also brings some of the best waves for surfing.
 However, swimming conditions for kids, particularly on the northern beaches, can be unsafe.